fiatjaf/lightningd-gjson-rpc/README.md

 Besides providing full access to the c-lightning RPC interface with `.Call` methods, we also have [ListenForInvoices](https://godoc.org/github.com/fiatjaf/lightningd-gjson-rpc#Client.ListenForInvoices), [PayAndWaitUntilResolution](https://godoc.org/github.com/fiatjaf/lightningd-gjson-rpc#Client.PayAndWaitUntilResolution) and [GetPrivateKey](https://godoc.org/github.com/fiatjaf/lightningd-gjson-rpc#Client.GetPrivateKey) to make your life better.

 It's good to say also that since we don't have hardcoded methods here you can call [custom RPC methods](https://lightning.readthedocs.io/PLUGINS.html#json-rpc-passthrough) with this library.

-## Who's using this?

-Besides our own plugins listed in the link above, there's also [@lntxbot](https://t.me/lntxbot), the Telegram Lightning wallet; [Sparko](https://github.com/fiatjaf/sparko), our better and cheaper alternative to Spark wallet; [Etleneum](https://etleneum.com/), the centralized smart contract platform; and [Lightning Charger](https://charger.alhur.es/), the lnurl-powered BTC-to-Lightning mobile wallet helper.

 ## Plugins